 The four-bedroom house, built by Jennings in 1953, measures 168sq m (1,800sq ft) and was renovated six years ago when the owners installed a new country style kitchen and boiler.
 The property is asking €695,000 through agents Lisney.

 The Irish Times takes no responsibility for the content or availability of other websites.

-The house has a D1 BER rating.
-There is off-street parking for numerous cars.
+The house has a D1 BER rating and off-street parking for two cars.